Colorado Student Grants for College

 - Special education

-Each individual Colorado college or university offers grants designed for students studying in specific areas.
+Each individual Colorado college or university also offers grants designed for students studying in specific areas.
 Sponsored through private donations, applications and guidelines are specific for each institution.
-For example, the Beverly Sears Graduate Student Grant is offered to those attending the University of Colorado at Boulder.
-Often funded through generous donations to honor a loved one or alumni, this grant supports research and the creative work of graduate students in all departments.
-By researching the list of options for Colorado college grants make the decision on which grant would best serve the need.
+For example, the Dean’s Graduate Student Grants, the John Marr Ecology Fund and the Beverly Sears Graduate Student Grant are offered to those attending the University of Colorado at Boulder.
+Often funded through generous donations to honor a loved one or alumni, these grants support research and the creative work of graduate students in all departments.